talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 ### SRH Filtering

-SRv6 packets rely on the routing header in order to steer traffic that adheres to a defined SRv6 traffic policy.
-Thus, SRH filtering can be enforced at the ingress and egress nodes of the SR domain, so that packets with an SRH cannot be forwarded into the SR domain or out of the SR domain.
-Specifically, such filtering is performed by detecting Next Header 43 (Routing Header) with Routing Type 4 (SRH).
+Filtering on presence of an SRH is possible but not useful for two reasons:
+1. The SRH is optional for SID processing as described in [RFC8754] section 3.1 and 4.1.
+2. A packet containing an SRH may not be destined to the SR domain, it may be simply transiting the domain.

-Because of the methodologies used in SID compression {{I-D.ietf-spring-srv6-srh-compression}}, SRH compression does not necessarily use an SRH.
-In practice this means that when compressed segment lists are used without an SRH, filtering based on the Next Header is not relevant, and thus filtering can only be applied based on the address range, as described below.
+For these reasons SRH filtering is not a useful method of mitigation, and thus filtering can only be applied based on the address range, as described below.

 ### Address Range Filtering

-The IPv6 destination address can be filtered at the SR ingress node in order to mitigate external attacks.
-An ingress packet with a destination address that defines an active segment with an SR endpoint in the SR domain is filtered.
+The IPv6 destination address can be filtered at the SR ingress node and at all nodes implementing SRv6 SIDs within the SR domain in order to mitigate external attacks.
+Section 5.1 of [RFC8754] describes this in detail, it's summarized here as:
+1. At ingress nodes, any packet entering the SR domain and destined to a SID within the SR domain is dropped.
+2. At every SRv6 enabled node, any packet destined to a SID instantiated at the node from a source address outside the SR domain is dropped.

-In order to apply such a filtering mechanism the SR domain needs to have an allocated address range that can be detected and enforced by the SR ingress, for example by using ULA addresses, or preferably, by using the IANA special use prefix [IANAIPv6SPAR] for SRv6, 5f00::/16.
+In order to apply such a filtering mechanism the SR domain needs to have an infrastructure address range for SIDs, and an infrastructure address range for source addresses, that can be detected and enforced.
+Some examples of an infrastructure address range for SIDs are:

-Note that the use of GUA addressing in data plane programming could result in an fail open scenario when appropriate border filtering is not implemented or supported.
+1. ULA addresses
+2. The prefix defined in {{I-D.ietf-6man-sids}}.
+3. GUA addresses
+4. 5f00::/16 [RFC9602]

+Many operators reserve a /64 block for all loopback addresses and allocate /128 for each loopback interface.
+This simplifies the filtering of permitted source addresses.

+Failure to implement address range filtering at ingress nodes is mitigated with filtering at SRv6 enabled node.
+Failure to implement both filtering mechanisms could result in a "fail open" scenario, where some attacks by internal attackers described in this document may be launched by external attackers.

 ## Encapsulation of Packets

 Packets steered in an SR domain are often encapsulated in an IPv6 encapsulation.
 This mechanism allows for encapsulation of both IPv4 and IPv6 packets.
-Encapsulation of packets at the SR ingress node and decapsulation at the SR egress node mitigates the ability of external attackers to impact SR steering within the domain.
+Encapsulation of packets at the SR ingress node and decapsulation at the SR egress node mitigates the ability of external attackers to attack the domain.

 ## Hashed Message Authentication Code (HMAC) {#hmac}